 BWC Communications Staff

 The BWC offices are located at 11711 East Market Place, Fulton, MD 20759-2594, in the Maple Lawn community of Howard County.
-Conference staff includes the bishop; eight district superintendents and their respective district administrators; regional resource people; several program or discipleship staff; and financial/administrative (stewardship) staff.
+Conference staff includes the bishop; eight district superintendents and their respective district administrators; regional resource people; several program or discipleship staff; and financial/operations and communications staff.
 Altogether, there are about 50 people on the conference staff.

 The Baltimore-Washington Conference is made up of regions and districts.
 The BWC has four regions, and each region has two districts, presided over by a district superintendent.